chetmurthy/pa_ppx/README.md

 make && make install
 ```

-and you can run tests (the Yojson test fails to build):
+and you can run tests (some of them fail)
 ```
-make -C tests -k all
+make test
 ```

 # Organization of Findlib packages